Street Dogs: History

 "The dumbing down of America is a reason to write songs in 2018.
 The theme is wake the fuck up and the working class needs to unite across all colors, creeds, nationalities, genders and realize that we are being pitted against each other by snake oil salesmen and autocrats."

 On February 13, 2020, via the band's Facebook page, McColgan and Rioux announced the group was disbanding after 17 years.
 The final round of shows was expected to include a small St. Patrick's Day tour with Flogging Molly and Mad Caddies as well as two headlining shows, one in Long Beach, California, on March 16, and their final show to be announced in their hometown of Boston.
 However on March 12, the band announced the cancellation of the Long Beach show alongside Flogging Molly's cancellation of their tour due to the COVID-19 pandemic.

+A shock to many, on July 13, 2024, via the band's Instagram page, Street Dogs hinted towards something being announced the following week.
+On July 17, 2024, the band would be announced as the replacement for Sick of It All for the Saturday date of NOFX's final Massachusetts appearances.
+Additionally, Street Dogs played a club show on August 8, 2024 at The Middle East in Cambridge, Massachusetts as a way to warm up the weekend towards the festival show.
+This marked the first time the band has played together since 2020.
+On March 28, 2025, the band announced the Street Dogs Forever European tour from June to July 2025.